Hazaron Saal

 Hazaron Saal is a Pakistani television series co-written by Tahira Wasti and Zanjabeel Asim Shah.
-It stars Zeba Bakhtiar and Mohib Mirza in lead roles with Sajid Hasan, Shakeel and Arij Fatyma in the supporting cast.
+It stars Zeba Bakhtiar and Mohib Mirza in the lead roles with Sajid Hasan, Shakeel and Arij Fatyma in the supporting cast.
 It premiered on Geo Entertainment on 27 February 2012.

 Plot

-Tired of her hectic college routine, Zeba, a middle-aged college lecturer goes to Murree on the advice of her doctor.
+Tired of her hectic college routine, Zeba, a middle-aged college lecturer, goes to Murree on the advice of her doctor.
 There, she encounters Mohib, a struggling television writer who falls for her despite being many years younger to her.
 He expresses his feelings for her to which she warns him about her past.

-However, his happiness vanishes as Zeba falls into a coma owing to an accident.
+However, his happiness vanishes as Zeba falls into a coma following an accident.
 To look after their comatose mother, Zeba's three daughters from her first marriage return from abroad.
-Despite worse circumstances, Mohib chooses to face them and is ready to wait for a thousand years for the recovery of her beloved.
-He starts developing good terms with Zeba's daughters of his age which will become his daughter later on.
-His difficulties increase when Zeba's doctor and her ex-husband enter his life complicating matter further.
+Despite the difficult circumstances, Mohib chooses to face them and is ready to wait for a thousand years for the recovery of her beloved.
+He develops good terms with Zeba's daughters, who are close to his age.
+His difficulties increase when Zeba's doctor and her ex-husband enter his life, complicating matters further.